Your Mac screen recorder, upgrade

 polished out of the box.

 Cursor zoom, captions, voice over and the edit are already on.
-No sign-in, no monthly fee, and your recordings never leave your Mac.
+Your recordings never leave your Mac.

 Here's what it looks like.